Skip to main content

 What is the difference between an attack and a spike?

-A spike is a hard, terminal swing, usually with a full approach.
-The word attack is the big tent: it covers spikes, off-speed stuff, and dumps.
-You can have a great attacking night with a low error rate without swinging hard on every touch.
+A spike is a specific type of attack—a hard, full-approach swing.
+Attack is the broader term that covers spikes, tips, roll shots, and dumps.
+You can have a strong attacking night without swinging hard every time.

 Can back-row players attack in volleyball?